-1.1 This Agreement is submitted in accordance with the requirements placed on those higher education institutions that intend to charge above the basic rate of tuition fee for Home/EU students commencing undergraduate courses in 2012-13.
-It has been prepared in accordance with the guidance from OFFA and after extensive consideration by a range of University and College Committees, which have included student representation.
+1.1 This Agreement is submitted in accordance with the requirements placed on those higher education institutions that intend to charge above the basic rate1 of tuition fee for Home/EU students commencing full-time undergraduate courses from 2012-13.
+It has been prepared in accordance with the guidance from OFFA2 and after extensive consideration by a range of University and College Committees, which have included student representation3.